 fifty-five Expands European Presence with New Milan Office, Alessandra Bosco to Lead Consultancy

-/EIN News/ -- SINGAPORE and HONG KONG, Oct.
-26, 2022 (GLOBE NEWSWIRE) -- fifty-five, a global MarTech consultancy that empowers brands to unite and fully optimize siloed data across all channels to drive business results, today announces the opening of its tenth office in Milan and its appointment of Alessandra Bosco as head of the new office.
+/EIN News/ -- NEW YORK, Oct.
+27, 2022 (GLOBE NEWSWIRE) -- fifty-five, a global MarTech consultancy that empowers brands to unite and fully optimize siloed data across all channels to drive business results, today announces the opening of its tenth office in Milan and its appointment of Alessandra Bosco as head of the new office.
 This move builds on the fast-growing data marketing consultancy firm’s continued international expansion and strengthens its ambitions in the strategic Southern European market.

 As Italy’s economic capital with more than 800,000 companies, Milan is at the heart of numerous strategic partnerships within the luxury and consumer goods industries — and was previously ranked 5th in Statista's list of European countries with the most experts in Artificial Intelligence.
 The opening of fifty-five’s new office will not only empower the data company to build on its existing partnerships in the region, but also forge new relationships with key local and international brands looking to better manage their data in today’s fast-moving digital world.